ndless-nspire/Ndless/README.md

 Pull requests and and issues are welcome!

-For more in-depth info, visit the wiki (on a different server for now):
+For more in-depth info, visit the wiki:

 ->    https://hackspire.org